anyonecancode/recipeasy/README.md

 The web UI is an angularjs app.
 Given my strippe-down approach in the other components, this might be a bit heavy, but for now its convenience is outweighing my urge toward minimalism.

+## Roadmap

+I'm more or less following the semantic version approach to tagging releases.
+Until I have this deployed and in use, I'll be keeping it in the 0.xx.xx series.
+I'll increment the minor version for new features, and the patch version for updates that don't add features.

+After I reach 1.x, I'll follow the standard semver approach of major releases being breaking changes, minor adding features but keeping backward compatibility, and patch releases fixing bugs.

+Prior to the 1.x, all changes are potentially breaking.
+At some point in the future I'll actually add a changlelog and what I plan on doing by each release target.